dpinney/droneEnergyImageAnalytics/README.md

 </br>

 ## Video Inference
 Now We have trained our Mask-R-CNN model and performed inference on image.
 The further step we  can take is to perform video inference.
-Thankfully, my buddy **Chengwei Zhang** wrote tool to achieve this.
+Thankfully, my buddy **Chengwei Zhang** wrote a tool to achieve this.
 Bellow is his repo and tutorial:

 * [GitHub repo](https://github.com/Tony607/colab-mask-rcnn)
 * [Tutorial](https://www.dlology.com/blog/how-to-run-object-detection-and-segmentation-on-video-fast-for-free/)